 On the other hand, it is clear how the indications coming from candles with lower shadows are short-lived.

 The same thing applies to bearish trends.
 If you spot a series of candles with no upper shadows, expect the market to embrace a new stable downward movement.

 Small-Bodied Candles Indicate Trend Pauses Or Reversals

 Make sure also to be cautious when candles with small bodies start popping up.
 Traders use them to time the moments when the trend is about to pause or reverse.
-Once this happens, they move to open a position as there is a high chance that the current trend might be coming to an end.
+Once this happens, they move to open a position as there is a high chance that the current trend might end.